-Finland is a land of islands, and has more than any other country in the world.
-Nearly seventy percent of its area is populated by forests and roughly ten percent is covered by water.
-This makes Finland a haven to fisherman, cross-country skiers and mountain-bikers.
-During the summer months, which are relatively short, people like to unwind at traditional wooden cottages, passing the time with some fishing or leisurely swimming before partaking in a sauna, and even a glass of kossu (Finnish vodka).
+Finland is a land of islands and has more than any other country in the world.
+Nearly seventy per cent of its area is populated by forests and roughly ten per cent is covered by water.
+This makes Finland a haven to fishermen, cross-country skiers and mountain-bikers.
+During the relatively short summer months, people like to unwind at traditional wooden cottages, passing the time with some fishing or leisurely swimming before partaking in a sauna, and even a glass of kossu (Finnish vodka).

 Finland's culture has developed in the shadow of a tug-of-war between Sweden and Russia.
 Its language is Finno-Ugric and its culture has been shaped by Baltic, German and Finnish people.
-It has approximately 1.6 million saunas, and this pastime along with being the birth place of Nokia, are two of Finland's finest gifts to world culture and human progression.
-Finns love to party; and this comes to the fore during the countries midsummer festivals.
+It has approximately 1.6 million saunas, and this pastime along with being the birthplace of Nokia, are two of Finland's finest gifts to world culture and human progression.
+Finns love to party and this comes to the fore during the country's midsummer festivals.
 Most large towns have nightclubs where live bands and DJ's can be enjoyed.
 In country villages, traditional country dancing is also still popular today.

 Food and Drink